-The direct costs associated with a job vacancy are just the tip of the iceberg.
-Hiring managers also need to consider the indirect costs associated with having an empty seat.
-Taking too long to hire can negatively impact your business’s top and bottom line as the hidden costs will compound as time goes on.
+It’s easy to become focused on the direct savings associated with a job vacancy.
+However, hiring managers need to consider the indirect costs associated with having an empty seat.
+Taking too long to hire can negatively impact your business’s top and bottom lines as these hidden costs will compound over time, eventually offsetting any direct savings.

-There are a couple of factors to consider when determining the direct costs associated with a job vacancy.
-The position’s annual salary, the average days to hire, and the number of working days per year should all be taken into account when calculating the direct cost of an unfilled position.
+There are several factors to consider when determining the direct savings associated with a job vacancy.
+The position’s annual salary, the average days to hire, and the number of working days per year should all be taken into account when calculating the direct savings associated with an unfilled position.

 Here’s an easy formula to follow:

 Position’s annual salary / number of working days per year X average days to hire + % of benefits

 $100,000 (salary) / 220 (working days) X 45 (days to hire) + 30% (benefit costs) = ~ $26,591

 *Source does not follow the rule of parenthesis, exponents, multiplication, division, addition, subtraction (PEMDAS) to estimate direct costs, but rather follows the formula directly across.

 Using the proxy numbers above, a vacant job position could save you around $26,591 during that 45-day period.